Substance Use in Adolescents

 GET THE QUICK FACTS

-In modern Western society, substance use is an easy way for adolescents to satisfy the normal developmental need to take risks and seek thrills.
+In many societies, substance use is an easy way for adolescents to satisfy the normal developmental need to take risks and seek thrills.
 Not surprisingly, substance use is common as adolescents get older, and many adolescents will try alcohol before high school graduation.
 Recurring or ongoing substance use is much less common, but even occasional substance use is risky and should not be trivialized, ignored, or allowed by adults.
-Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription drugs, and other substances are a powerful influence.
+Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription medications, and other substances are a powerful influence.

 The COVID-19 pandemic had a mixed impact on adolescent substance use.
-During stay-at-home periods, the rate of adolescents who started to use substances decreased, but, at the same time, the rate of heavy use increased because some adolescents who were already using substances increased their use as a mechanism for coping with stress.
+During stay-at-home periods, the rate of adolescents who started to use substances for the first time decreased, but, at the same time, the rate of heavy use increased because some adolescents who were already using substances increased their use as a mechanism for coping with stress.

-The substances that are used most by adolescents are alcohol, nicotine (in tobacco or vaping products), and cannabis.
+The substances that are used most commonly by adolescents in the United States are alcohol, nicotine (in tobacco or vaping products), and cannabis.

 Alcohol Use in Adolescents